viant/neatly/README.md

 ### Comments

-In order to skip loading line start line with // followed by some optional comments.
+To prevent line loading into document , **//** can be used at the beginning of the line, optionally followed by some comments.

 <a name="Usage"></a>
 ## Usage